tzuyi0817/PDF-signature/README.md

 ## Description

-This is a PDF signature website.
+This is an online instant `PDF signature` website.
+The signed pdf file will be stored in the `local storage` on the local side.

 ## Development

-Clone this repository and install dependencies by running `pnpm`(Node.js version is 16.13.2), then:
+Clone this repository and install dependencies by running `pnpm`(Node.js version is v20.9.0), then:

 - `pnpm dev`: Run in development mode
 - `pnpm build`: Build in production mode